 dfcu Group subscribes to principles of openness, integrity, and fairness in its drive to implement international procurement best practices.
 We endeavour to give as many suppliers as possible an opportunity to tender.
 The Group is committed to excellent corporate governance and to a very high standard of ethics.
 In general, dfcu Group supports the purchase of goods and services on the local market.
 Whereas the Group applies standard procurement terms and conditions to all procurements, the Group strongly encourages protection of the environment and considers suppliers' commitment to environmental issues.
 Our influence on the local economy goes beyond direct jobs and payment of wages and taxes. dfcu Group also proactively supports local suppliers in the economy.
-By supporting local business in the supply chain, we play a role in attracting additional investment to the local economy.
-The proportion of local spending is also an important factor in contributing to the local economy and maintaining community relations.
+By supporting local business in the supply chain, we play a role in attracting additional investment to the local economy and maintaining community relations.
 Our procurement policy gives priority to local suppliers, while at the same time ensuring alignment to the Group's standards for solution quality, sustainability, and commercial viability.